-coordinate and contribute to the planning of public relations activities, including the development of clear, measurable communication objectives and project or tactical budgets and selection of strategies, tactics, tools and resources, to manage a range of stakeholder\ relationships and support organizational objectives.
+coordinate and contribute to the planning of public relations activities, including the development of clear, measurable communication objectives and project or tactical budgets and selection of strategies, tactics, tools and resources to manage a range of stakeholder relationships and issues and achieve organizational objectives.

-- Identify key stakeholders\ and relationship management needs of a range of organizations in various sectors (e.g., commercial, not-for-profit, government, etc.) and industries - Distinguish between goals, objectives, strategies and tactics - Coordinate and contribute to the selection of strategies, tactics, tools and resources appropriate for different public relations functions (e.g., media relations, community relations, government relations, internal/corporate communications, investor/donor relations, reputation/crisis/issues management, special events, fundraising, sponsorship, etc.), sectors (e.g., commercial, not-for-profit, agency, government, etc.) and industries - Coordinate and contribute to the selection of strategies and development of tactical plans to achieve objectives and guide public relations activities - Research and compile lists for a range of public relations functions, strategies and tactics (e.g., media lists, communication distribution lists, influencer lists, event invitation lists, lists of relevant social media platforms and Websites, potential donor lists, etc.) - Conduct needs analysis of target audiences to support the development of communications objectives - Draft communication objectives that are specific, measurable, attainable, realistic, time-sensitive (SMART), and aligned with organizational objectives - Accurately record project instructions, resources and constraints to support the planning process and guide evaluation of project success - Identify problems that may impact public relations activities, and apply creative approaches to problem solving and project planning - Coordinate and contribute to the development of project or tactical budgets that balance expenses with resources within known constraints - Select and apply public relations theories and practices to enhance the planning of public relations activities - Use project management tools to enhance the planning of public relations activities (e.g., work plans, critical paths, Gantt charts, etc.) - Contribute to a strengths, weaknesses, opportunities and threats (SWOT) - or similar analysis to support the planning of communications or public
+- Analyze key stakeholder relationship and issues management needs of organizations in a range of sectors (e.g., commercial, not-for-profit, government, etc.) and industries - Distinguish between goals, objectives, strategies and tactics - Coordinate and contribute to the selection of strategies, tactics, tools and resources appropriate for different public relations functions (e.g., media relations, community relations, government relations, internal/corporate communications, investor/donor relations, reputation/crisis/issues management, etc.), in specific sectors (e.g., commercial, not-for-profit, agency, government, etc.) and industries - Recommend strategies and tactical plans to achieve objectives and guide public relations activities - Research and compile lists for public relations functions, strategies and tactics in a range of sectors and industries (e.g., media lists, communication distribution lists, influencer lists, event invitation lists, lists of relevant social media platforms and Websites, potential donor lists, etc.) - Analyze needs of target audiences for public relations activities to guide the development of communication objectives - Draft communication objectives that are specific, measurable, attainable, realistic, time-sensitive (SMART), and aligned with organizational objectives - Accurately record project instructions, resources and constraints to support the planning process and guide evaluation of project success - Identify problems that may impact public relations activities, and apply creative approaches to problem solving and project planning - Draft project or tactical budgets that balance expenses with known resources and constraints - Select and apply public relations theories and best practices to guide the planning of public relations activities - Select project management tools to guide the planning of public relations activities (e.g., work plans, critical paths, Gantt charts, etc.) - Contribute to a strengths, weaknesses, opportunities and threats (SWOT) or similar analysis to guide the planning of communications and public relations activities

-- relations activities - Identify and respond to the specific needs of journalists and news media in the planning of communication strategies and tactics for media relations - Source suppliers and follow principles, guidelines and relevant purchasing policies to obtain estimates for required products and services - Monitor, report and respond to issues and trends that impact the public relations activity planning process - Actively coordinate and contribute to project planning teams, fostering collaboration and completing tasks coordinate and contribute to the implementation of strategies and tactics and the management of budgets and resources for a range of public relations activities to achieve communication objectives and meet activity guidelines and requirements.
+- Identify and respond to the specific needs of journalists and news media in the planning of communication strategies and tactics for media relations - Source suppliers and follow principles, guidelines and relevant purchasing policies to obtain estimates for required products and services - Monitor, report and respond to issues and trends that impact the public relations activity planning process - Actively coordinate and contribute to project planning teams, fostering collaboration and completing tasks coordinate, contribute to and adapt the implementation of strategies and tactics and the management of budgets and resources to achieve communication objectives and meet activity guidelines and requirements.